TheMindVirus/macropad/README.md

 # Assembly
 Carefully, without applying too much pressure, align and attach each CherryMX switch to its slot on the Macropad. \
 The pins are quite fragile and are prone to bending.
 They need to connect to the board's conductive contacts. \
-No soldering is required, the switches should click into place.
+No soldering is required; the switches should click into place.
 I also found a knob cap from an old defunct mixer.

 ![IMG_4939.JPG](https://github.com/TheMindVirus/macropad/blob/main/Visual%20Assets/IMG_4939.JPG)